aciupan/aciupan.github.io/index.md

 </div>

 <img src="{{site.logo}}" align = "right"/>
-This text appears to the right of the image. ddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd ddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
+This text appears to the right of the image.ddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd ddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
 <br clear=”left” />
 ddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd